UK embassy attack bolsters EU push for Iran sanctions

 COMMON MESSAGE

-Diplomats said foreign ministers might not be able to reach an agreement on any oil embargo yet, but discussions could be finalised next week, when EU heads of state meet for a summit on December 8 and 9.

-In addition to discussing sanctions, EU governments are expected to issue a stern warning to Tehran on Thursday over the attack on Britain's interests, expressing their "outrage," EU officials said, using a word seldom used in diplomat communiques.
+In addition to discussing sanctions, EU governments are expected to issue a stern warning to Tehran over the attack on Britain's interests, expressing their "outrage", EU diplomats said, using a word seldom used in diplomat communiques.

-The next step could be a concerted move to recall EU envoys from Tehran in a show of solidarity with London that, combined with sanctions, would be a strong signal to Tehran that Europe is serious about pushing for change, experts say.

-"The takeover of the UK embassy changes the perspective," said Bruno Tertrais, a senior research fellow at France's Strategic Research Foundation think tank.
+Germany announced on Wednesday it would recall its ambassador from Tehran for consultations, and Britain has shut the Iranian embassy in London, although it has held back from taking any more dramatic steps at this stage.

+French Foreign Minister Alain Juppe also said in an interview in a weekly news magazine that international measures against Tehran should be strong enough to paralyse the country.

 Tehran has denied its nuclear work is aimed at building bombs and says it needs it to generate extra power to feed a growing demand for energy and for medical research purposes.